Polish Car Brands

 MAN Logo

-The FSC Star company, like the previous manufacturer from the list, can be called a veteran of the industry.
+FSC Star, like the previous manufacturer on this list, can be called an industry veteran.
 However, the history of the company began somewhat later – in 1948.
-The specialization of the manufacturer is buses and trucks.
+The manufacturer specializes in buses and trucks.

 Some time passed, and they were bought by another company – MAN.
 Production began to concentrate on high-quality buses.
-The company’s emblem is quite simple.
-As for some of the logos from the list above, a metallic color with a gradient was used.
-The gradient adds more style and realism to the logo, although minimalistic motifs stand out in the composition.
+The emblem of the company is quite simple.
+Some of the logos in the list above used a metallic color with a gradient.
+The gradient gives the logo more style and realism, although minimalistic motifs stand out in the composition.
 In the center is the name of the brand.
 Above it is a silver arc.
 It looks quite beautiful, so the logo can be called successful and appropriate.

 CWS